 - Assigning Personal Health Numbers (PHNs) to Patients

-The College is working with the Ministry of Health Services and PharmaNet to weed out inaccurate PHNs.
-Flipping a patient's day and month of birth, and variations in name spelling, are the most common glitches.
-The system is also clogged by PHNs inappropriately issued for family pets, or to identify doctor's offices, clinics and hospitals.
+The Ministry of Health and PharmaNet are working to weed out inaccurate PHNs.
+Flipping a patient's day and month of birth, and variations in the speeling of a name, are the most common inaccuracies.
+The system also has PHNs inappropriately issued for family pets, doctor's offices, clinics and hospitals.

 PHN Do's and Don't's